 We have a very strong outdoor learning focus as a means for students to construct learning, collaborate socially and explore.
 Lisieux staff are committed to fostering creativity, and a number of specialist programs and approaches have been developed to promote inquiry, research, creativity and self-directed learning.

-Lisieux has a partnership with Camp Australia who provide before and after school care from 7am daily until 6pm.
+Lisieux has a partnership with The Kelly Club who provide before and after school care from 7am daily until 6pm.

 Religion has a very important role in the life of a Catholic school and all students study Religious Education.
 Our school community takes part in activities such as regular daily prayer, mass and liturgies to continually develop our faith.